What to see & do in Cambridge

 The Sunday Sessions at the Six Bells (11 Covent Garden, CB1 2HS).
 5-8pm.
 Open mic and maybe a poem or two.

-Songsmith Sessions at The Alma, every Wednesday at 9pm.
+The hugely popular Songsmith Sessions at The Alma, every Sunday from 8pm.
 Free entry.
+Also the home of rugby and real ale.
 (26 Russell Court, CB2 1HW).